codeforboston/police-data-trust/frontend/.storybook/USAGE.md

 ## React Contexts

 Components that incorporate useContext in some way need a Decorator.
 For example, any component that references `useFormContext` from `react-hook-form` needs to have the `FormProvider` decorator available, or the story will crash.
-Luckily Storybook has built-in error boundaries, so in most cases one invalid story will have no effect on other stories or components.

 ### Decorator Syntax